fsoubelet/xibs/docs/faq/auto_recomputing.rst

     IBS = xibs.kicks.KineticKickIBS(beam_params, optics, auto_recompute_coefficients_percent=10)
     # IBS = xibs.kicks.SimpleKickIBS(beam_params, optics, auto_recompute_coefficients_percent=10)

+    # One should always have the initial coefficients computed
+    IBS.compute_kick_coefficients(particles)

     # Let's assume your line and particles have been instantiated
     for turn in range(1, n_turns):
         # The following (commented out) line is not necessary anymore